Don Mills LRT: Relief Line

-The Don Mills LRT is proposed to connect to the Relief Line (formerly Downtown Relief Line) at Line 2, which is proposed to help reduce current and projected congestion in downtown Toronto.
+The Don Mills LRT was proposed to connect to the Relief Line (formerly Downtown Relief Line) at Pape station on Line 2 Bloor–Danforth, which was proposed to help reduce current and projected congestion in downtown Toronto.
 Metrolinx, the City of Toronto, York Region and the TTC partnered on the Yonge Relief Network Study (YRNS) in 2015, which examined options for providing relief on the Yonge line.
 This included three different versions of the Relief Line, and a surface LRT similar to the Don Mills LRT.
 The YRNS found that a subway between downtown and Sheppard Avenue would provide the most effective relief on the Yonge line.
 Pursuing this option would truncate the LRT south of Sheppard, and replace it with a subway.

+The Relief Line proposal would eventually be replaced by the similar Ontario Line, which will instead extend further north to end at Science Centre station on Line 5 Eglinton.
+This would most likely truncate the Don Mills LRT proposal to end at that station instead.